sudheerj/javascript-interview-questions/README.md

 446. ### What are the possible side-effects in javascript?

-     A side effect is the modification of state through the invocation of a function or expression.
-These side effects makes our function impure by default.
-Below are some side effects which makes function impure,
+     A side effect is the modification of the state through the invocation of a function or expression.
+These side effects make our function impure by default.
+Below are some side effects which make function impure,

-1. Making an HTTP request.
+- Making an HTTP request.
 Asynchronous functions such as fetch and promise are impure.
-1. DOM manipulations
+- DOM manipulations
-1. Mutating the input data
+- Mutating the input data
-1. Printing to a screen or console: For example, console.log() and alert()
+- Printing to a screen or console: For example, console.log() and alert()
-1. Fetching the current time
+- Fetching the current time
-1. Math.random() calls: Modifies the internal state of Math object
+- Math.random() calls: Modifies the internal state of Math object

 **[⬆ Back to Top](#table-of-contents)**